Bedrock-OSS/bedrock-wiki/docs/meta/addon-performance.md

 ### Quantity

 -   Loaded entities at any given time should be minimized
-    -   Below 30 is optimal
+> Below 30 is optimal

 ## Lighting

 ### Map Considerations

--   Hollow areas will cause lag due to lighting calculations
+-   Hollow areas will cause lag due to lighting calculations even if you don't see them
-    -   Avoid this by filling in unused enclosed areas
+> Avoid this by filling in unused enclosed areas
 -   Keeping the map set to day or night will avoid lighting recalculation

 ### Sources

 -   Bedrock lighting is calculated dynamically, meaning different light sources have different performance costs
-    -   Light blocks are the most performant because they lack particles, rendering, and particular state logic
+> Light blocks are the most performant because they lack particles, rendering, and particular state logic

-    -   Torches are a minor performance issue because they emit particles, render, and have particular state logic dependent on what block they connect to
+> Torches are a minor performance issue because they emit particles, render, and have particular state logic dependent on what block they connect to

-    -   Custom light blocks with minimal components are a reasonable compromise between performance and aesthetics
+> Custom light blocks with minimal components are a reasonable compromise between performance and aesthetics

 #### Comparison Table